satwikkansal/wtfpython/README.md

 # 👀 Examples

-## Section: Appearances are Deceptive!
+## Section: Appearances are deceptive!

 This section is a gentle warm up before we focus on real Python concepts.